Razamindset/indus-dragon/Readme.md

 **⚠️ Important Notice ⚠️**

-The engine does not use quiesc search because the evaluation function is still in development.
-Quiesc search will be added soon.
-For now The goal is to craft the evaluation fucntion and add iterative deepening with time management.
+The engine has been updated to use extended search to reach quiet positions howevver a lot of work is reamaining. the engine also has a simple time management where it uses 1/20 of remaining time to find the best move which needs to be made more dynamic.
+Also, The next steps will be improving perf and evaluation.

 ---